American football rules: NFL

 In the regular season and playoffs, if a game is tied at the end of four quarters, overtime is played.
 In overtime, a coin toss is used to determine which team will possess the ball first.
 The winner of the coin toss can choose to give the ball or receive the ball.
 In the regular season, since 2025, if the first possession results in a touchdown by the defensive team on a turnover or the defensive team scores a safety, that team wins.
 Both teams get the opportunity to possess the ball, but if the tie persists after both teams have had one possession, the game goes into sudden death and whoever scores first wins.
 If neither team scores after their first possession, the game ends in a tie.
 In the unlikely event that time expires during the receiving team's first possession the game ends in a tie; if time expires as the receiving team scores on its first possession then that team wins.

 In playoff games, both teams have the opportunity to possess the ball too.
 If the score is still tied after each team has possessed the ball, whoever scores next wins.
-However, if the team kicking off to start the overtime scores a safety on the receiving team's initial possession, the scoring team wins it & advances.
+However, if the team kicking off to start the overtime scores a safety on the receiving team's initial possession, the scoring team wins it and advances.

 During the regular season, one 10-minute overtime period is played, with each team receiving two timeouts.
 If the game is still tied after 10 minutes, the game officially ends in a tie.
 In the playoffs, overtime periods are 15 minutes and consecutive periods continue until a winner is determined, plus three timeouts per two overtime periods (including even-numbered OT if needed).
 Overtime follows a three-minute intermission after the end of the regulation game.
 Before the start of overtime, a coin flip is performed, and the captain of the visiting team calls the toss.
 The team that wins the coin flip has the option either to receive the kickoff or choose the side of the field they wish to defend.
 Ties in the NFL are rare, with the most recent being a game between the Green Bay Packers and Dallas Cowboys on September 28, 2025, which ended with each team tied at 40 points.